-We are very pleased to announce that Okta is the 2018 sponsor for our very cool badges!
-Please stop by and say hi to their representatives in the Capture the Flag room.
+We are very pleased to announce that Cisco is the 2019 sponsor for our very cool badges!
+Please stop by and say hi to their representatives on 22nd and 23rd May.

 We are very pleased that Hack.RVA will be the masterminds behind our badges once again!
 They have been with us since the very beginning and this makes it the 5th conference in a row.
 We know just how much work is involved with this project and we are privileged to have their creations at our conference!

 We recently spoke with Morgan Stuart and Paul Bruggeman about the badges:

 (RVAsec) The badges have always been a huge hit at RVAsec.
 Can you tell us a little about the badges and the process over the years?